xsoophx/SoftwareEngineering/README.md

 **Naming Conventions and types**
 -    *Language* - Everything in this project will have english naming.
 It's important, especially for e.g. interfaces.
 By providing english naming, international stakeholders, clients and so on, can understand the methods better.

--   *import directives* - All imports will be in alphabetical order.
+-   *Import directives* - All imports will be in alphabetical order.
 Imports will always be precise, no ```.*``` annotation for imports will be used.
 Moreover unused imports will be removed.

 -   *Classes and Interfaces* - Class- and Interfacenames will start with an uppercase letter, followed by lowercase letters.
 If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also know as camel-case).